Lentil with lemon salad

 Legumes

 Lentils are a good source of minerals including iron.
-Whenever donating blood I am a little anxious about my haemoglobin levels since I eat so little red-meat but, no, it is never a problem; in fact it's on the high side of normal.
+Whenever donating blood I am rather anxious about my haemoglobin levels since I eat so little red-meat but no, it is never a problem; in fact it's on the high side of normal.

 Just for the record we are not vegetarians but our commitment to the Cyan Zones[4] means getting more of our protein from dishes like this lentil with lemon salad; caring for ourselves and Mother Earth.